danielfoehrKn/kubeswitch/docs/stores/rancher/rancher.md

 # Rancher store

-To use Rancher as a Kubeconfig store, please create an API token from the rancher UI first.
+To use the Rancher store an API token is required.
+The token can be created in the Rancher UI.
-Searching over multiple Rancher instances is supported but in this case `showPrefix` must be set to true to prevent conflicts.
+Searching over multiple Rancher instances is supported, but may require `showPrefix` to be set to `true` in the `SwitchConfig` file to avoid name collisions.

-# Configure Rancher in the SwitchConfig file
+## Configuration

-Below there is an example configuration for Rancher in the `SwitchConfig` file.
+The Rancher store configuration is defined in the `kubeswitch` configuration file.
+An example configuration is shown below:

 ```yaml
 kind: SwitchConfig